atreyeem99/ORCA-keywords/README.md

 - `NMRSpecFreq` The NMR spectrometer frequency is decisive for the looks of the spectrum as shieldings are given in ppm and couplings are given in Hz.
 - `NMREquiv` lists of NMR-equicalent nuclei
 - `Decontract` Decontract all (orbital and auxiliary) basis sets
+- `EXTREMESCF` Selects “extreme” convergence.
+All thresholds are practically reduced to numerical precision of the computer.
+Only for benchmarking (very expensive).